Presbyopia & hyperopia correction using corneal asphericity (Q value) and multifocality

 We have reported in the November 16 issue of the Journal of Refractive Surgery the clinical results of combined presbyopic hyperopic LASIK corrections obtained with a uniquely designed multifocal method aimed at reshaping the corneal profile asphericity (Q value)using the custom Q program mode of the EX500 excimer laser (1).

 Spherical aberration and corneal asphericity are the main variables at play in the domain of multifocality.
-These terms will be explained and their respective roles and mutual interplay exposed.
+These terms will be explained and their respective roles and mutual interplay defined.

 What is multifocality?